Pembrolizumab that formerly named MK-3475 and Lambrolizumab with the trade name Keytruda is a humanized antibody used in cancer immunotherapy.

 - It was approved by chemotherapy as a first-line treatment for metastatic non-small cell lung cancer (NSCLC).

-- FDA Approved Merck’s Keytruda (pembrolizumab) for Previously Treated Patients with Recurrent Locally Advanced or Metastatic Gastric or Gastroesophageal Junction Cancer Whose Tumors Express PD-L1
+- FDA Approved Merck’s Pembrolizumab for Previously Treated Patients with Recurrent Locally Advanced or Metastatic Gastric or Gastroesophageal Junction Cancer Whose Tumors Express PD-L1

-In June 2018, the FDA approved Pembrolizumab for treatment of advanced cervical cancer for PD-L1 positive patients and also for patients with refractory primary mediastinal large B-cell lymphoma (PMBCL).
+In June 2018: the FDA approved Pembrolizumab for the treatment of advanced cervical cancer for PD-L1 positive patients and also for patients with refractory primary mediastinal large B-cell lymphoma (PMBCL). this approval started Pembrolizumab trading by clinical trial product distributors.

 - Unresectable or metastatic melanoma